Miniature faking

-Miniature faking, also known as diorama effect or diorama illusion, is a process in which a photograph of a life-size location or object is made to look like a photograph of a miniature scale model.
+Miniature faking, also known as the diorama effect, diorama illusion, or the doll house effect is a process in which a photograph of a life-size location or object is made to look like a photograph of a miniature scale model.
 Blurring parts of the photo simulates the shallow depth of field normally encountered in close-up photography, making the scene seem much smaller than it actually is; the blurring can be done either optically when the photograph is taken, or by digital postprocessing.
 Many diorama effect photographs are taken from a high angle to simulate the effect of looking down on a miniature.
 Tilt–shift photography is also associated with miniature faking.

-For video sequences, a way of strengthening the miniature impression is to run the video at higher speed than it was recorded.
+For video sequences, a way of strengthening the miniature impression is to run the video at a higher speed than it was recorded.
 This appears to reduce the inertia which would normally limit the motion of large objects.

 Characteristics of images

 In a typical scene, objects close to the camera are at the bottom of the image, and objects far from the camera are at the top.
 This is less true if the image includes significant height as well as depth; a tall object near the camera can extend the height of the entire image.